luizpancini/AeroBeams.jl/docs/src/literate/PazyWingPitchRange.md

     The code for this example is available [here](https://github.com/luizpancini/AeroBeams.jl/blob/main/test/examples/PazyWingPitchRange.jl).

 ### Problem setup
 Let's begin by setting the variables of our problem.
 In this example we will analyze the displacements and twist of the clamped wing under several combinations of root pitch angle and airspeed, which are defined by the arrays `θRange` and `URange`.
+The wing was tested with a balance mass of 0.01 kg attached to its tip store, at a position of 0.01 m behind the trailing-edge.
 Notice that we bring into scope some fixed geometrical and discretization properties of the wing's beam through the function [`geometrical_properties_Pazy`](@ref geometrical_properties_Pazy).

 ````@example PazyWingPitchRange
 using AeroBeams, DelimitedFiles